Skip to main content

 801-581-3834

-• Dr. Erica B. Johnstone joined the Department of Obstetrics and Gynecology 2010 and is dedicated on treating a wide range of reproductive endocrine disorders and infertility issues, as well as hormonal disorders in children and adolescents.
-She specializes in reproductive endocrinology and infertility, providing expert care in menopause management, transgender health, endometriosis, and in vitro fertilization.
+• Dr. Erica B. Johnstone treats patients with a wide range of endocrine disorders and infertility complications.
+Dr. Johnstone's specialties are reproductive endocrinology and infertility, providing care in menopause management, transgender health, endometriosis, and in vitro fertilization.
+She also treats hormonal disorders in children and adolescents.

 Board Certification